 GUEST CLINICIANS:

-Our choir has also had the great pleasure and privilege of working with several renowned clinicians, including Norwegian/NYC-based composer & pianist Ola Gjeilo; Canadian composers Stephen Hatfield, Sarah Quartel & Matthew Emery; Tafelmusik Chamber Choir founder/artistic director Ivars Taurins; the Nathaniel Dett Chorale’s founder/artistic director Brainerd Blyden-Taylor; Zimfira Poloz, artistic director of the Hamilton Children’s Choir; the Canadian Opera Company Chorus’ Sandra Horst; U of T professor of voice, tenor Darryl Edwards; Toronto Masque Theatre’s (now “Confluence”) artistic director Larry Beckwith; Stratford vocal coach & UWO voice instructor, soprano Jennie Such; jazz composer, performer & producer, Dylan Bell & Guelph singer-songwriter James Gordon.
+Our choir has also had the great pleasure and privilege of working with several renowned clinicians, including Norwegian/NYC-based composer / pianist Ola Gjeilo; Canadian composers Andrew Balfour, Stephen Hatfield, Sarah Quartel & Matthew Emery; Tafelmusik Chamber Choir founder/artistic director Ivars Taurins; the Nathaniel Dett Chorale’s founder/artistic director Brainerd Blyden-Taylor; Zimfira Poloz, artistic director of the Hamilton Children’s Choir; the Canadian Opera Company Chorus’ Sandra Horst; U of T professor of voice, tenor Darryl Edwards; Toronto Masque Theatre’s (now “Confluence”) artistic director Larry Beckwith; Stratford vocal coach & UWO voice instructor, soprano Jennie Such; jazz composer, performer & producer, Dylan Bell & Guelph singer-songwriter James Gordon.

-SPECIAL EVENTS, INCLUDING CARNEGIE HALL:
+OTHER SPECIAL EVENTS, INCLUDING CARNEGIE HALL:

 The renowned Norwegian/NYC-based composer, pianist and recording artist Ola Gjeilo asked Jenny Crober to assemble a choral ensemble, including several VOCA members, to join with choristers (through Distinguished Concerts International New York – DCINY) to perform in a concert which featured two of Mr. Gjeilo’s major works, Dreamweaver and Song of the Universal – with string orchestra and with the composer at the piano – at Carnegie Hall in April 2018.
 Over 250 choristers from across the globe performed in this extraordinary choral event.